 All Sport Fan Community is a site dedicated to a global and avid sport fan base.
 It serves as an all inclusive sport experience, bringing fans together with an integrated social media platform, game schedules, and the most up-to-date news across all sporting leagues.

 The game of baseball has been called “the gentleman’s game.”
 Yet, women love the game as much as men.
 Diamond Dames is a blog/content site about professional baseball for female fans.
 The site provides a place where women can learn, talk, and share their knowledge of the game.

 City on a Shoestring seeks to answer the question “Where should we eat today?” for cost-conscious food enthusiasts.
 Articles highlight a diverse list of affordable cafes and restaurants in popular areas of New York City.
 The website also explores how people apply Information Architecture and UX principles when choosing restaurants.

-To learn more about the MS in Professional Writing program, please visit sps.nyu.edu/mspw
+For more information about the MS in Professional Writing program please visit: http://sps.nyu.edu/mspw